Does a DUI raise car insurance rates in Alaska?

 How far back do insurance companies look for a DUI?

-DUIs can stay on your driving record for up to 10 years, depending on your state.
-Typically, a DUI stops affecting car insurance rates in three to five years.
+Depending on the state, a DUI can remain on your driving record for up to 10 years.
+In most cases, a DUI affects car insurance rates for only three to five years.

 Will my insurance drop me after a DUI in Alaska?

-Most insurers won’t drop you after one DUI, but rates will increase significantly.
-However, multiple DUIs may cause your insurer to refuse coverage.
-The more risk you pose, the more challenging it is to get car insurance.
+Most insurers will not cancel your policy after a single DUI, but your rates will rise sharply.
+However, multiple DUIs may lead your insurer to deny coverage.
+The higher the risk you present, the harder it becomes to secure car insurance.

 Tip icon You might also be interested in